 A number of fellowships are available through the CASNR office.
 These fellowships augment assistantships and admission fellowships for academic accomplishments and for travel to professional meetings.

 Cooper Sharpless Fellowship

 Awarded to graduate students who have been accepted into either an M.S. or Ph.D. program, and have been offered a graduate assistantship.
 Nominations must be submitted before the start of the student’s first semester.
+The nomination materials will be completed and submitted totally online with approval by the program Graduate Committee chair and the unit head/chair; no paper copies are required.
 Applications will be accepted throughout the calendar year.

 Farmers National Fellowship